loganmc10/openshift-edge-installer/spoke/TROUBLESHOOTING.md

 ---

-You an also check the BareMetalHost CRs to see if any errors are reported there.
+You can also check the BareMetalHost CRs to see if any errors are reported there.
 ```
 oc describe bmh -n <cluster_name> <host_name>
 ```